Main Content

 What Are the Best Things to Do in Liberty, MO?

-Liberty’s downtown square is the social anchor of the city — a walkable district with the Jesse James Bank Museum, the Clay County Historic Courthouse, local restaurants, antique shops, and Stocksdale Park.
-The town hosts a weekly farmers market and seasonal community events including the Liberty Fall Festival and Christmas on the Square.
+Liberty’s downtown square is the social anchor of the city — a walkable district with the Jesse James Bank Museum, the historic Clay County Courthouse, local restaurants, antique shops, and Stocksdale Park.
+The town hosts a weekly farmers market and seasonal community events including the Liberty Fall Festival and Hometown Holidays and the Mayor’s Tree Lighting.

 Is Liberty, MO Growing or Slowing Down?